Forest Bathing Meditation Script For Meditating In Nature

 I personally like to go somewhere where there are conifers, cedars, and pines because they emit phytoncides that are good for immunity.
 Trees heal.
 In fact, South Korea is currently creating many “Healing Forests” as part of its effort to make Koreans healthier.

+Tune-in to your body.
 Notice how you are standing or sitting.
 Feel the sensations through your body.
 You might also like to touch parts of the forest, like stones and trees, to experience that connection.

 If you have the option of going barefoot, do so.
 Research from Nature’s Own Research Association in Dover shows that placing your bare feet on the ground helps with grounding.
 Plus, it has a positive effect on the living matrix, the central connection between living cells.

 - Sit with good posture.
 Place your feet shoulder-width apart.
 Make sure your knees are directly above your ankles.
 Roll your shoulders back then let them relax.
 Sit with a straight but relaxed spine.
-Gently lower your chin to elongate your neck.
-Place the tip of the tongue lightly against your hard palate.
-Take a few deep breaths to relax.
-Close your eyes.

 - Practice a “Five Senses Meditation”.
 Meditate on your senses one at a time.
-This is the best way of meditating on nature because it attunes your senses to the natural world.

 - Touch the ground mindfully.
 Feel the sensation of the forest on your hands.